The Role of ARIA in Web Accessibility

 Here are some common ARIA mistakes and how to fix them:

-• Don’t use ARIA attributes on elements that already have native semantics.
-For example, don’t use role="button" on a <button> element, or aria-required="true" on an <input type="email"> element.
+element.
 This can cause confusion or redundancy for assistive technologies.
-Instead, use the native HTML elements and attributes as much as possible, and only use ARIA attributes when there is no native equivalent or when you need to enhance the existing semantics.
+Instead, use the native HTML elements and attributes as much as possible, and only use ARIA attributes when there is no native equivalent or when you need to enhance the existing semantics. - Don’t use ARIA attributes that conflict with the native semantics or behavior of an element.
+For example, don’t use

-• Don’t use ARIA attributes that conflict with the native semantics or behavior of an element.
-For example, don’t use role="checkbox" on a <button> element, or aria-checked="true" on an <input type="radio"> element.
+element.
 This can cause inconsistency or unpredictability for assistive technologies.
-Instead, use the appropriate HTML elements and attributes for the intended functionality, and only use ARIA attributes when they complement or supplement the native semantics or behavior.
+Instead, use the appropriate HTML elements and attributes for the intended functionality, and only use ARIA attributes when they complement or supplement the native semantics or behavior. - Don’t use ARIA attributes that are not supported by the element’s role.
+For example, don’t use

-• Don’t use ARIA attributes that are not supported by the element’s role.
-For example, don’t use aria-valuemin, aria-valuemax, or aria-valuenow on an element that does not have a role slider, progress bar, or spin button.
+on an element that does not have a role slider, progress bar, or spin button.
 This can cause errors or warnings for assistive technologies.
-Instead, use the ARIA attributes that are relevant and applicable to the element’s role, and follow the ARIA specification and documentation for guidance on which attributes to use and how to use them correctly.
+Instead, use the ARIA attributes that are relevant and applicable to the element’s role, and follow the ARIA specification and documentation for guidance on which attributes to use and how to use them correctly. - Don’t forget to update the ARIA attributes when the content or state of an element changes dynamically.
+For example, don’t leave

-• Don’t rely solely on ARIA attributes to make your web content accessible.
+on an element that has been deselected by user interaction.
+This can cause confusion or misinformation about assistive technologies.
+Instead, use JavaScript or other methods to update the ARIA attributes whenever the content or state of an element changes dynamically, and ensure that the ARIA attributes reflect the current condition or status of the element. - Don’t rely solely on ARIA attributes to make your web content accessible.
 For example, don’t use aria-label to provide a name for an element that has no visible text content, or aria-hidden to hide an element that is still visible or interactive.
 This can cause accessibility issues or barriers for users who do not use assistive technologies, such as users with low vision, color blindness, dyslexia, or cognitive impairments.
 Instead, use ARIA attributes as a supplement or enhancement to your web content, and ensure that your web content is accessible and user-friendly for all users.

 Look at the comprehensive manual accessibility testing checklist ✔️